Moraxella species

 - M. catarrhalis is the major human pathogen.

-- Occasional cases of other Moraxella species described.
+- Occasional cases of other Moraxella species have been described.

 - M. nonliquefaciens has been seen in highly immunocompromised patients.
-May occasionally be misidentified in the lab as N. cinerea, N. flavescens, or as a glucose-negative strain of N. gonorrhoeae.
+It may occasionally be misidentified in the lab as N. cinerea, N. flavescens, or as a glucose-negative strain of N. gonorrhoeae.

 - Frequently missed in respiratory cultures because colonies resemble commensal Neisseria, which are normal flora.

-- Colonizes upper airways in 5-15% of the population, found only in humans.
+- Colonizes the upper airways in 5-15% of the population; found only in humans.

-- Most frequently found as part of normal flora for infants and children, decreases in adults.
+- It is most frequently found as part of normal flora for infants and children (25-75% in healthy children) and decreases in adults.

-- Commonly produces beta-lactamase, 95% of strains resistant to amoxicillin.
+- Commonly produces beta-lactamase; 95% of strains are resistant to amoxicillin.

 There's more to see -- the rest of this topic is available only to subscribers.